script3r/cipherscope/README.md

 [![CI](https://github.com/script3r/cipherscope/actions/workflows/ci.yml/badge.svg)](https://github.com/script3r/cipherscope/actions/workflows/ci.yml)

-`cipherscope` is a fast, command-line tool for scanning source code to detect the usage of cryptographic libraries and algorithms.
-It uses static analysis powered by Tree-sitter for high-precision, language-aware scanning.
+`cipherscope` is a high-performance, command-line tool for scanning source code to detect the usage of cryptographic libraries and algorithms.
+It uses language-aware static analysis powered by [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) for high precision.

-## Features
+## Key Features

-- **High Performance**: Scans large codebases quickly by leveraging parallelism.
+- **High Performance**: Parallelized scanning of large codebases.
-- **Language-Aware**: Uses Tree-sitter parsers to understand code structure, reducing false positives.
+- **Language-Aware**: Uses Tree-sitter parsers to reduce false positives by understanding code structure.
-- **Extensible Patterns**: Define custom patterns in a simple TOML file to find new libraries and algorithms.
+- **Extensible Patterns**: Easily add new libraries and algorithms via a simple TOML configuration.
-- **Multiple Language Support**: Scans C, C++, Java, Python, Go, Swift, PHP, Objective-C, and Rust.
+- **Broad Language Support**: Currently supports C, C++, Java, Python, Go, Swift, PHP, Objective-C, and Rust.
-- **Flexible Output**: Outputs findings as JSONL to stdout or a file for easy integration with other tools.
+- **Developer Friendly**: JSONL output for easy integration with CI/CD pipelines and security tools.
-- **Cross-Platform**: Built in Rust, runs on macOS, Linux, and Windows.
+- **Cross-Platform**: Native binaries for macOS, Linux, and Windows.

 ## How It Works

-`cipherscope` works in two main phases: file discovery and scanning.
+`cipherscope` operates in two main phases:

-1.  **Discovery**: The tool walks the specified directory tree in parallel to find files matching the extensions of supported programming languages.
-It respects `.gitignore` files and can skip oversized files to keep the discovery process fast.
+1.  **Discovery**: It walks the specified root directories in parallel, identifying source files based on their extensions.
+It respects `.gitignore` rules and can be configured to skip files that exceed a certain size to maintain speed.

-2.  **Scanning**: Each discovered file is then processed, also in parallel:
+2.  **Scanning**: Discovered files are processed in a thread pool:
-    a.  **Parsing**: The file content is parsed into an Abstract Syntax Tree (AST) using the appropriate Tree-sitter grammar for its language.
+    a.  **Parsing**: Each file is parsed into an Abstract Syntax Tree (AST) using the relevant Tree-sitter grammar.
-    b.  **Library Anchoring**: It looks for "library anchors" in the AST, which are typically `import` or `include` statements that match patterns defined in `patterns.toml`.
-This quickly identifies which cryptographic libraries might be in use.
+    b.  **Anchoring**: The scanner looks for "library anchors" (e.g., `import` or `#include` statements) that match known cryptographic libraries defined in `patterns.toml`.
-    c.  **Algorithm Detection**: If a library anchor is found, the scanner then searches for specific algorithm patterns associated with that library.
-These patterns target function calls, constants, and other symbols to identify cryptographic primitives.
+    c.  **Algorithm Detection**: If an anchor is found, the scanner performs a deeper search within that file for specific algorithm usage patterns, such as function calls and constants.

-All findings are streamed as JSONL to the output, allowing you to see results in real-time.
+All results are streamed as JSONL to the output, allowing for real-time monitoring and processing.

 ## Installation